sayhan1610/matchmytaste/ReadMe.md

 ## Accessing the API

-You can use the MatchMyTaste API in two ways: directly from the provided URL or by setting it up locally.
+You can use the MatchMyTaste API in three ways: directly from the provided URL, by visiting the website, or by setting it up locally.

 ### 1. Use the Existing API